demisto/content/Packs/SysAid/Integrations/SysAid/README.md

 | File.MD5 | String | The MD5 of the file |
 | File.Extension | String | The extension of the file |

-There is no context output for this command.
 #### Command example
 ```!sysaid-service-record-get-file file_id="-80357423_-1872498142" id=37 file_name="file_name.png"```